 Thurston County's public stormwater education and outreach consists of various programs and campaigns designed to assist and empower citizens, property owners, business owners, and other community stakeholders in addressing the stormwater issues that directly impact them.
-This section provides an overview of program activities conducted in 2023.
+This section provides an overview of program activities conducted in 2023 and plans for the coming year.